osg-htc/user-documentation/documentation/htc_workloads/automated_workflows/dagman-workflows.md

 DAGMan considers the exit code of the last executed step when it considers the success or failure of the node overall.
 There are various possible combinations that can determine the success or failure of the node itself, as discussed in the HTCondor documentation [here](https://htcondor.readthedocs.io/en/latest/automated-workflows/node-pass-or-fail.html#).
 DAGMan only considers the success/failure of the node as a whole when deciding if it needs to attempt a retry.
+Importantly, if the `.sub` file for a node submits multiple HTCondor jobs, when any one of those jobs fails, DAGMan considers all of the jobs to have failed and will remove them from queue.

 Finally, note that DAGMan does not consider an HTCondor job with a "hold" status as being completed.
 In that case, you can include a command in the submit file to automatically remove a held job from the queue.